Hecate2/blockchain-security-guidelines/README.md

 #### Ensure our benefits first; Set local state first

 This is to prevent reentrancy attack.
 The common lesson from `the DAO` taught us to set the local environments in our contract before calling another contract.
+In other words, do not read or write the storage after an untrusted call, because the untrusted call may change the storage to create obsolete/unreasonable values.
 But additionally, for example, we should first transfer a user's balance to our contract, then transfer ours to the user.

 #### Preventing denial of service